bravodeltajuliet/bravodeltajuliet/README.md

 - 👋 Hi, I’m @bravodeltajuliet
-- 👀 I’m interested in DevOps, AI, and robotics
+- 👀 I’m interested in DevOps, AI, robotics, and software development
-- 🌱 I’m currently learning Python and DevOps
+- 🌱 I’m currently learning Python, DevOps, ROS
 - 💞️ I’m looking to collaborate on DevOps, AI and robotics
-- 📫 How to reach me ...
+- 📫 How to reach me ...james.binaca@gmail.com

 <!---
 bravodeltajuliet/bravodeltajuliet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.